Skip to Main Content

 The Jersey Journal's future has been threatened with problems related to a reduction in circulation from as many as 100,000 newspapers a day in 1970 to approximately 40,000 daily and a loss of advertising revenue.
 In March 2002, negotiations between Newhouse owners and unions representing the employees prevented a shutdown of the newspaper's operations.

 Despite the ongoing challenges to print media, the Jersey Journal continues its long run.
 It celebrated its 150th anniversary at a special event at the historic Loew's Theater at Journal Square on April 29, 2017.
-An anniversary section of the paper, published on May 2, 2017, featured "the top 25 news stories in Hudson County" and some of the county's most significant persons and institutions.
+An anniversary section of the paper, published on May 2, 2017, featured "the top 25 news stories in Hudson County" and some of the country's most significant persons and institutions.

 Jersey Journal - References